wn9237/rest_spec/markdowns/api/directoryrole_post_memberof.md

-# Create
+# Create memberOf

-Create a new Create memberOf.
+Use this API to create a new memberOf.
 #### HTTP request
 ```http
 to be completed....